You Google your company and BAM! Everything changes. How is this affecting prospects? Are sales ...

 Online Communities are places on the Internet where individuals can gather, communicate and share electronic media.

 The concept of online and virtual communities has been vital to the growth of the Internet since its infancy.
-Long before the use of online social networks such as Facebook and Twitter became a quotidian matter, Usenet groups, LISTSERV electronic mailing lists and the Internet Relay Chat (IRC) networks were perfect examples of virtual communities.
+Long before the use of online social networks such as Facebook and Twitter became a quotidian matter, Usenet groups, LISTSERV electronic mailing lists, and the Internet Relay Chat (IRC) networks were perfect examples of virtual communities.
 Long before AOL became a digital media company on the World Wide Web, it was mostly known as an electronic community.

 Reputation management specialists pay close attention to what members of online communities are saying about their clients through the process of online monitoring.

-The Online Image of a brand, organization or a person is defined by the general sentiment brought about by the aggregate of available information on the Internet.
+The Online Image of a brand, organization or person is defined by the general sentiment brought about by the aggregate of available information on the Internet.

 The preponderance of Google has caused its first search engine results page (SERP) to be almost synonymous with an online image.
 For this reason, search engine optimization (SEO) is a major aspect of the work done by online reputation management firms.